Jonathan2251/lbd/source/funccall.rst

 ----------------------------------------

 :numref:`funccall-f2` depicts two steps to take care arguments passing.
-One is store outgoing arguments in caller function, the other is load incoming arguments in callee function.
+One is store outgoing arguments into caller function, the other is load incoming arguments into callee function.
 We defined LowerFormalArguments() for **“load incoming arguments”** in callee function last section.
 Now, we will finish **“store outgoing arguments”** in caller function.